Elg256/CrroChat/README.md

 # CrroChat
 A messaging app for sending fully encrypted messages using ecies with AES256 for encryption and ECDSA for signin both on the Secp256k1 curve (from the cryptcrro librairie).
 You can send image and text from now.
+Work on both windows and linux.
 This app is not finished and have still some issus.